1ST & 3RD SATURDAY EVERY MONTH

 The PMGY Foundation is a UK registered charity (1169415).
 This charity has been created to help provide financial aid and assistance to projects we work with on an ongoing basis.
 Importantly, the objective of the PMGY Foundation is the prevention or relief of poverty for people living in the communities we support.
 This is achieved by providing or assisting the provision of education, training, healthcare and general living support.
 Therefore together, we hope that the support offered by the PMGY Foundation helps to enable individuals to generate a sustainable income and be self-sufficient.
 Consequently, donations made to the PMGY Foundation will be directed to the projects most in need.
 This is determined by the trustees of the charity during our International Team overseas visits.

 If you are looking to help raise money directly for the PMGY Foundation, you can do so via our Virgin Money Giving fundraising page.
 100% of all money raised will be donated directly to the projects we support around the world.
 However, please note that participants are unable to raise money through the PMGY Foundation to help finance the cost of their trip overseas.
-For childcare volunteers in Morocco looking for further information on how to raise money for their trip abroad, please visit our fundraising page.
+For a mental health volunteer in Sri Lanka looking for further information on how to raise money for their trip abroad, please visit our fundraising page.

 How do I register for your online webinars?